Find answers to common questions about our programs, policies, and procedures

 Everything you need to know about Al Wisam Juniors

 We accept children from 3 to 6 years old.
-Our program includes KG1 (ages 3-4), KG2 (ages 4-5), and Pre-Primary (ages 5-6).
+Our program includes Nurser (ages 3-4), Reception (ages 4-5), and Year 1 (ages 5-6).
 Each age group has specially designed curriculum and activities appropriate for their developmental stage.

 We follow an internationally recognized early childhood education curriculum that combines play-based learning with structured academic preparation.
-Our approach integrates elements from various educational philosophies including Montessori, Reggio Emilia, and the British Early Years Foundation Stage (EYFS).
+Our approach integrates elements from the British Early Years Foundation Stage (EYFS).

 We offer instruction in both English and Arabic.
 English is the primary language of instruction, while Arabic language lessons are integrated throughout the week.
 We also introduce children to basic concepts in other languages through songs, games, and cultural activities.